php-fp/php-fp-writer/README.md

 ## API

 In the following type signatures, constructors and static functions are written as one would see in pure languages such as Haskell.
-The others contain a pipe, where the type before the pipe represents the type of the current IO instance, and the type after the pipe represents the function.
+The others contain a pipe, where the type before the pipe represents the type of the current Writer instance, and the type after the pipe represents the function.

 ### `of :: Monoid m => a -> m b -> Writer a (m b)`